" Just a quick word of thanks to all involved in the recent Battle of Carlingford Lough ... you made it feel very relaxed and safe !

 Water temperature was lovely.

-Thank you to you and all the team for organising this great event.
+Thank you to you and all the team for organizing this great event.

-Sorry I was unable to stay for the prise giving.
+Sorry I was unable to stay for the prize giving.

 Please bring my medal to Camlough this weekend and I will see you there on Sunday.